You can listen here. You can hear my passion and I get to pray aloud with you too!

 a grin that comes from remembering…

-remembering times, frequent times, recent times that God’s help had enabled him to win.
-To triumph in the middle of impossible situations.
+remembering times, frequent times, recent times that God’s help had enabled him to win; to triumph in the middle of impossible situations.

 I feel confident he grinned widely as he declared his faith loudly, MY HELP COMES FROM THE LORD.
-(I know it had to of been loudly, because how do you get a revelation like that and remain stoic?)
+(I know it had to have been loudly, because how do you get a revelation like that and remain stoic?)

 And I have to join the celebration with him,